Suddhasatwa Basu

 Sudhhasatwa Basu (born 1963) is an Indian chemical engineer.
-He is director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) in Bhubaneswar, India, and is Professor of Chemical Engineering, Indian Institute of Technology (IIT) Delhi, Adjunct Professor, Institute of Chemical Technology, Mumbai and Professor of AcSIR.
+He is a former director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) in Bhubaneswar, India, and is professor of chemical engineering, Indian Institute of Technology (IIT) Delhi, adjunct professor, Institute of Chemical Technology, Mumbai and professor of AcSIR.
 His research interests include electrokinetic and electrochemical phenomena in fuel cells.

 Early life and education

 Suddhasatwa Basu was born on 5 January 1963.
-He completed a B.Tech from University of Calcutta in 1987 and a Ph.D. from Indian Institute of Science, Bangalore in 1993 in Chemical Engineering.
+He completed a B.Tech from University of Calcutta in 1987 and a Ph.D. from Indian Institute of Science, Bangalore in 1993 in chemical engineering.

 Career

-He worked as postdoctoral research fellow & visiting faculty in the department of Chemical & Material Engineering at University of Alberta, Edmonton, Canada (1994 –1997).
+He worked as postdoctoral research fellow and visiting faculty in the department of Chemical & Material Engineering at University of Alberta, Edmonton, Canada (1994 –1997).
 He also worked on oil sands extraction technology at the University of Alberta and closely involved in various projects.

-In 1998 after completion of his research, he joined IIT Delhi, New Delhi as assistant professor in the Department of Chemical Engineering.
+In 1998, after completion of his research, he joined IIT Delhi, New Delhi as assistant professor in the Department of Chemical Engineering.

-He is Professor (Higher Academic Grade), IIT Delhi, where he worked as Head of the Chemical Engineering Department from 2012 to 2015 and Associate Dean of R&D, IIT Delhi from 2016 to 2017.
+He is professor (Higher Academic Grade), IIT Delhi, where he worked as head of the chemical engineering department from 2012 to 2015 and associate dean of R&D, IIT Delhi from 2016 to 2017.

-Currently he is the Director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) since 2018 (on lien from IIT Delhi) with Professor, Faculty of Engineering Sciences, AcSIR and Adjunct Professor (since 2019) in the Department of Chemical Engineering at Institute of Chemical Technology, Mumbai.
+He served director of Council of Scientific Industrial Research - Institute of Minerals and Materials Technology (CSIR-IMMT) from 2018 (on lien from IIT Delhi) with professor, Faculty of Engineering Sciences, AcSIR and adjunct professor (since 2019) in the department of chemical engineering at Institute of Chemical Technology, Mumbai till 2023.

-He was visiting Professor at the University of Alberta, Canada in 2000 and 2002, University of Newcastle, Australia 2005, University Karlsruhe (KIT), Germany 2006 and University of Newcastle upon Tyne, UK 2008 and 2010.
+He was visiting professor at the University of Alberta, Canada in 2000 and 2002, University of Newcastle, Australia 2005, University Karlsruhe (KIT), Germany 2006 and University of Newcastle upon Tyne, UK 2008 and 2010.
 His broad research interests are in the area of Interfacial and Electrochemical Engineering and their application in hydrogen energy and fuel cell technology.
 He has addressed the issues coming out of the nexus between energy and the environment.
 His works on development of direct alcohol and glucose PEM and AEM Fuel Cells, PEMFC diagnostics, solid oxide fuel cells, as the source of renewable energy sources and removal ionic dyes from water by reverse micelles selectively, reuse of dye and solvent, CO2 conversion to chemical fuels and dye mineralization by photocatalysis, as environmentally benign technologies.

 He has published more than 180 articles in high impact factor journals, 28 conferences, and 8 patents.
 He won the Herdillia Award in 2016 and FITT award for best thesis at IIT Delhi in Chemical Engineering.